Vadman97/PicoSim/README.md

 On an average machine, the simulation is on the order of 1000x slower than on FPGA (runs at 100 KHz).

+Arithmetic operations can be sped up by 3x creating carry-lookahead binary adders.